asingo-paul/NimbusStack/README.md

 An open, lightweight cloud platform designed to create and manage virtualized infrastructure with simplicity and scale in mind – from a single node to global cloud deployments.

-Alright, let’s build your first cloud platform using Proxmox VE step by step.
-This will give you a mini AWS-like environment on your own machine.

 ## PHASE 1: PREPARE YOUR HARDWARE & NETWORK
 Requirements
     • Machine: Desktop/Laptop with: